-Upon invitation, organizations submit a one-page concept note that briefly describes the organization, program strategy, approach for influencing the wider system, how it fits the Foundation’s goals, and an estimated request.
+Foundation staff and/or the organization drafts a one-page concept note that briefly describes the organization, program goals and strategy, approach for influencing the wider system, how it fits the Foundation’s goals, and an estimated request.

 The Parent & Youth Advisory Board members will review new opportunities quarterly.
 Feedback from the advisory board is shared with the staff and the leadership of the board of trustees to inform next steps.
-If the opportunity is of interest, the staff, trustee liaison and whenever possible, members of the advisory board will follow up with additional questions and suggestions and to schedule a site visit/additional meeting with senior leadership of the organization.
+If the opportunity is of interest, the staff, trustee liaison and whenever possible, members of the advisory board will follow up with additional questions and discussion and to schedule a site visit/additional meeting with senior leadership of the organization.

-Once an organization reaches the application stage, the program design or advocacy initiative under consideration will have received significant feedback from both the trustees and staff.
+Once an organization reaches the application stage, the program design or advocacy initiative under consideration will have received significant feedback from the staff, advisory board, and trustees.
 At this point, the organization will receive our proposal template that asks about the organization’s commitment to racial justice, and for more detailed plans for program or advocacy execution; evaluation; goals and outcomes, including impact on racial disparities; and multi-year budget and plan for financial sustainability.
 The board of trustees makes grant decisions quarterly, and successful organizations will be notified soon thereafter.

-The Foundation and the grantee will work together to develop an evaluation procedure and to establish specific objectives and metrics by which to measure program outcomes.
+The Foundation and the grantee will work together to develop an evaluation procedure and to establish specific objectives and metrics by which to measure progress on projected outcomes.